shirakaba/dubloon/docs/Troubleshooting.md

 You can try connecting to it by visiting http://127.0.0.1:5173/ in your desktop web browser.

-### Is the Doubloon WebView connecting to the correct address for the web app's dev server?
+### Is the Dubloon WebView connecting to the correct address for the web app's dev server?

 In this monorepo, our example web app in `apps/web` has a command `npm run dev` that runs a dev server on port 5173 (the default for Vite apps).
 However, your own web app's dev server might run on a different port.